 3) restore as much as possible of the land here to how it used to be, with more open space, and conditions for native species to grow in a healthy way;

 4) take direct responsibility for managing fire on PPI land as safely as possible, including through formal staff training

 5) build relationships of trust and cooperation with local fire officials, neighbors and community organizations

-6) provide resources (on-site at PPI and online) for promoting learning about fire ecology, fire-fighting and land management
+6) provide resources (on-site at PPI and online — in progress) for promoting learning about fire ecology, fire-fighting and land management

 7) recognize that working mindfully on fire-ecology projects is one way to take personal responsibility for the historical damage done to land in the United States.